 3. Saucony Echelon 5

-Another neutral shoe worth your investment, the Saucony Echelon 5 is an outstanding choice for those who want the proper footwear for their orthotic inserts.
+Another neutral shoe worth your investment, the Saucony Echelon 5 is an outstanding choice for those seeking proper footwear for their orthotic inserts.
 It has a brilliant shape that suits individuals with a low arch and wide feet.
-In addition, these shoes are regarded as straight-lasted, which is the mold it is made on.
+In addition, these shoes are regarded as straight-lasted, meaning they mould to a sight-lasted mould.
 Hence, people who wear orthotics and other inserts will find this product ideal for their needs.
-As for the platform’s straight shape, it is perfect for flat-footed people who also have a low arch.

 As for the uppers of these shoes, these are designed and built so your feet are always appropriately secured.
 You may sew some overlays in the toebox, but these do not cause irritation or discomfort.
 The uppers are flexible, light, and comfortable, adding to your satisfaction.